 إهلاً بكم!
 (Ahlan Bikom!)
-This course is an introduction to the phonology and script of Arabic and its basic vocabulary and fundamental structure.
-There will be a focus on simple interactive communicative tasks involving teacher with students and students among themselves.
-Basic grammar and cultural patterns are taught through proficiency-based listening, reading, writing, and speaking skills.
-It will introduce students to the Arabic alphabet.
-Students will be able to use simple daily expressions during classroom interactions, out-of-class assignments and conversations with the instructor.
-Students will enjoy wonderful online cultural tours to help them learn about Arabic countries and their history, traditions and food.
-Music, audio-visual and internet resources will support the curriculum.
+This course is an introduction to the phonology and script of Arabic and its basic vocabulary and fundamental structures.
+Students will practice communicating in Arabic as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities.
+Students will learn the Arabic alphabet and be able to use simple daily expressions during classroom interactions, out-of-class assignments and conversations with the instructor.
+Students will also enjoy wonderful online cultural tours to help them learn about Arabic countries and their history, traditions and food.
+Music, dance, audio-visual and other print and online materials will support the curriculum.
 Authentic Lebanese food sampling will be offered occasionally.
 This course is not offered annually.
 It will be offered as enrollment and staffing allow.